Dyson (company): Production locations

-Dyson vacuum cleaners and washing machines were made in Malmesbury, Wiltshire until 2002, when the company transferred vacuum cleaner production to Malaysia.
+Dyson vacuum cleaners and washing machines were made in Malmesbury, Wiltshire, until 2002, when the company transferred vacuum cleaner production to Malaysia.
 There was some controversy over the reason for this move, as well as over plans to expand Dyson's factory to increase production.
 Trade unionists in Wiltshire claimed that the move would negatively impact the local economy through the loss of jobs.
 The following year, washing machine production was also transferred to Malaysia.
 This move was driven by lower production costs in Malaysia (30% less than in the UK); it resulted in the loss of 65 jobs.

-In 2004, the Meiban-Dyson Laundry Manufacturing Plant was opened in Johor, Malaysia.
+In 2004 the Meiban-Dyson Laundry Manufacturing Plant was opened in Johor, Malaysia.
 The RM10 million (approx. US$2.63 million) plant is a joint venture between Dyson and the Singapore-based Meiban Group Ltd., which has manufacturing facilities in China, Malaysia and Singapore.
 Dyson stated that the cost savings from transferring production to Malaysia enabled investment in research and development at their Malmesbury head office.

-In 2007, Dyson formed a partnership with the Malaysian electronics manufacturer VS Industry Bhd (VSI) to take on a major role in Dyson's supply chain, from raw material sourcing and production to distribution.
+In 2007 Dyson formed a partnership with the Malaysian electronics manufacturer VS Industry Bhd (VSI) to take on a major role in Dyson's supply chain, from raw material sourcing and production to distribution.
 VSI also undertook an extensive production plan to supply finished product to Dyson's markets around the globe (America, UK, Japan, etc.).

-In 2016, it was said that Dyson has around 7,000 employees.
+In 2016 it was said that Dyson has around 7,000 employees.
 Dyson has not publicly stated where those employees are located, though it is known that VS Industry Bhd (VSI) had around 4,250 employees at their Malaysian facility which manufactures Dyson products, and in 2007 it was reported that Dyson was responsible for 80% of VS Industry Bhd revenue.

-In 2009, SKP Resources Bhd moved from being Dyson's sub-contractor to contract manufacturer, by supplying an upright vacuum cleaner.
-In 2015, SKP continued to expand with a new facility in order to meet Dyson's growing demand.
+In 2009 SKP Resources Bhd moved from being Dyson's sub-contractor to contract manufacturer, by supplying an upright vacuum cleaner.
+In 2015 SKP continued to expand with a new facility in order to meet Dyson's growing demand.
 The world's first Dyson hairdryer is produced by SKP.

-In February 2022, Channel 4 News reported allegations of "forced labour" conditions at a Malaysian manufacturer of Dyson products.
+In February 2022 Channel 4 News reported allegations of "forced labour" conditions at a Malaysian manufacturer of Dyson products.
 Not long after, Dyson announced termination of contracts with the manufacturer, known as ATA IMS, adding that "We hope this gives ATA the impetus to improve, and enables an orderly withdrawal in the interests of the workers that they employ."

 Plant in Singapore

-Dyson launched a US$360 million plant in Tuas, Singapore in 2013, which can produce four million digital motors a year.
+Dyson launched a US$360 million plant in Tuas, Singapore, in 2013, which can produce four million electric motors a year.
 In 2016, Dyson injected $100 million to increase output to an estimated 11 million digital motors a year.